orijitghosh/FlyDreamR/README.md

 shiny::runApp("path/to/Shiny-FlyDreamR_1.0.0/")
 ```

 The GUI allows you to: 1.
 Upload and convert master files interactively.
 2. Configure analysis parameters via dropdown menus.
 3. Run both traditional and HMM analyses.
 4. Generate and download plots.
-5. Export results as CSV files
+5. Export results as CSV files.

 ------------------------------------------------------------------------